couchbase/couchbase-lite-ios/README.md

 ## Platforms ##

- * **Mac OS X** -- 10.7.2 or higher.
+ * **Mac OS X** -- 10.8 or higher.
- * **iOS** -- 6.0 or higher.
+ * **iOS** -- 7.0 or higher.
+ * **tvOS** (AppleTV) -- 9.0 or higher.
  * **Android / Java** -- The [Android version of Couchbase Lite][11] is here.
+ * **.NET / Xamarin** -- The [C# version of Couchbase Lite][24] is here.

 ## Requirements ##

- * It's written in Objective-C.
+ * It's written in Objective-C and C++.
- * Xcode 4.6+ is required to build it (Clang 3.1+, with GNUstep).
+ * Xcode 7 or later is required to build it.
- * Runtime system requirements for Apple platforms are iOS 6+, or Mac OS X 10.7.2+.

 ## Credits ##

-**Design, coding:** Jens Alfke (jens@couchbase.com)
-**Contributions from:** Alexander Edge, Chris Kau, David Venable, Derek Clarkson, Fabien Franzen, fcandalija, J Chris Anderson, Marty Schoch, Mike Lamb, Paul Mietz Egli, Robin Lu
+**Design, coding:** Jens Alfke (jens@couchbase.com), Pasin Suriyentrakorn (pasin@couchbase.com) **Contributions from:** Alexander Edge, Chris Kau, David Venable, Derek Clarkson, Fabien Franzen, fcandalija, J Chris Anderson, Marty Schoch, Mike Lamb, Paul Mietz Egli, Robin Lu, Traun Leyden, Fonkymasto, Tiago Duarte, cflorion, Evan Kyle, Qihe Bian, sarbogast, Tim Macfarlane, mglasgow, Manu Troquet, monowerker...
-**Technical advice from:** Damien Katz, Filipe Manana, and several other gurus on the CouchDB mailing list
+**Technical advice from:** Damien Katz, Filipe Manana, Robert Newson, and several other gurus on the CouchDB mailing list

 ## License ##

- * Couchbase Lite itself is under the Apache License 2.0.
+ * Couchbase Lite itself, and ForestDB, are under the Apache License 2.0.
  * [CocoaHTTPServer][9], by Robbie Hanson, is under the BSD License.
  * [FMDB][5], by [Gus Mueller][8], is under the MIT License.
  * [Google Toolbox For Mac][10] is under the Apache License 2.0.